 Timings : 8:00 AM - 6:00 PM, Closed on Fridays

-Time Required : 1 - 2 hrs
+Time Required : 1 - 2 Hours

 Entry Fee : Indians - INR 20, Foreigners - INR 250

-Amaravati Stupa is a heritage monument and an ancient Buddhist stupa.
-Believed to have been built in phases between the 3rd century BCE and 250 CE, the monument is currently under the protection of the Archaeological Survey of India.
+Amaravati Stupa is a heritage monument, and ancient Buddhist stupa located in the Amaravathi.
+The memorial is currently under the protection of the Archaeological Survey of India.
 Popularly known as the Mahachaitya, Deepaladinne or the Great Stupa of Amaravati, this is among the largest stupas in India and one of the most visited sites in Amaravati.

 ₹ 3,776 onwards

 ₹ 5,286 onwards

 ₹ 1,178 onwards